kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 it is possible to incorporate other version relating to the cluster, such as minimum kubelet version, maximum kubelet version, and enabled featureset version.

+#### Credentials

+An array of credentials to access the cluster.
+Each credential could be assigned to a different consumer.
+Each credential has:
+- a consumer field to indicate which consumer it is assigned to.
+- a server field to store the server URL of the cluster.
+- an accessRef field to point to the access information location.

+The access information itself is stored in the same Kubernetes cluster on which the ClusterProfile API resides.
+However, the access information for different consumers is stored in different namespaces to ensure that it is only accessible to the consumer for which it is intended.
+We recommend that the access information be stored in a secret object to add further protection to the access information.

+##### Access information format

 #### Properties

 Name/value pairs to represent properties of the clusters.
 It could be a